martin-schulz/getting-cleaning-data/README.md

 ## How to use

-1. Copy script *runAnalysis.R* into a folder containing all raw data files (no subfolders!)
+1. Set working directory to folder containing all raw data files (no subfolders!)
-2. Run script
+2. Run script *run_analysis.R*

 ## Information and documentation